waqasislam/nsacompute/README.md

 ```

 ## Usage
-Example of using a decision tree classifier.
+Example of using a decision tree classifier with a .csv file.
 ```python
 from nsacompute.tree import DecisionTree import pandas as pd